Table of Contents

 Be aware of excessive use of extra functionalities, though: always keep performance in mind to optimize your WordPress site page speed!

 When you install a free theme from the official WordPress Directory, and you have an issue with it, you can rely on the WordPress Theme and Templates Support Forum: here you’ll find lots of great volunteers from the community who will answer your questions.

 On the other hand, the forum works on a volunteer basis, so you can’t always expect to be helped in a timely fashion.

 This is when premium customer support can be a real lifesaver: when you use a premium theme, you can expect to be assisted quicker via a chat room or a ticketing system by the vendor of the theme.

-When you have an e-commerce, a blog, a portfolio or any other kind of professional website, one of your goals is to stand out from the crowd.
+When you have an e-commerce website, a blog website, a portfolio website, an education website, or any other kind of professional website, one of your goals is to stand out from the crowd.